joshclyde/game-please-thanks/scripts/README.md

 ## How to Scrape Everything

-Run `yarn scripts ./scripts/execute/[yourScript]` for each of the following scripts, in this order.
+Run `yarn scripts ./scripts/execute/[yourScript].ts` for each of the following scripts, in this order.

-1. scrapeRecoPublic, scrapeStoreSearch, scrapeGamePass (doesn't matter which order)
+1. scrapeRecoPublic, scrapeStoreSearch, scrapeGamePass
+    * Will get you any new product IDs the scripts can find from their various sources.
+    * `MegaList.json`` is stored in git so you should already have a large list of product IDs, so unless you are wanting to get your MegaList.json to have new product IDs then I would not worry about running this.
+    * The order when running these 3 scripts does not matter.
 2. scrapeProducts
+    * Scrapes the product data for each product ID in MegaList.json
 3. scrapeBundles
+    * Adds any unknown product IDs found in bundled products to MegaList.json and scrapes the products for those new product IDs
 4. createGamesJson
+    * Using all the product data, creates the `games.json` file which is the file used on the site with the minimum amount of data needed
 5. scrapeImages
+    * Scrapes/downloads all product images
 6. createImages
+    * Using the product images, creates the gamepleasethanks images

 After everything is scraped and created, copy the following files/directories into the `assets` folder
 - `/scripts/data/games.json`